 Salmon Lake Trail is a 1.3 mile moderately trafficked point-to-point trail located near Norden, California that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and snowshoeing and is accessible from July until October.
+The trail is primarily used for hiking and snowshoeing and is best used from July until October.

 From Yuba Gap exit on I-80, drive south on Yuba Gap road for 0.3 mile, and turn right toward Lodgepole campground.
 At 1.1 miles further, turn left on road 19 (unpaved).
 Drive four miles and turn left on road 38.
 Drive 2 miles to the trailhead, 0.5 mile past Huysink Lake.
 The trail begins on the left near a willow thicket.
 Parking is available on the right side of the road.